 To find an ancient statue in bronze is truly a gift.
 So many of them that were melted down by the Romans back in the day to recycle the metal.

-Hercules is gilded with big eyes staring at you and curly hair.
+Hercules is one of the most famous sculptures in the Vatican.
+It’s a gilded statue with big eyes staring at you and curly hair.
 Archeologists found the statue in 1864 under a courtyard near Campo de’ Fiori.

 The statue was then given to Pope Pius IX, which is why it’s in the Vatican today.
 Hercules is easily identifiable due to the Nemean lion skin wrapped over his arm, the club he is resting on, and the apples of the Hesperides in his left hand.